ludflu/tonnetz/README.md

-# Chord Progression Generator
+# Tonnetz Traversals

+Generates parsimonious voice leading chord progressions using graph transformations on a variation of the tonnetz graph seen here:

 ![tonnetz](https://github.com/user-attachments/assets/568d55f2-3c69-4f24-8077-8fb7da06bcef)

-A Haskell program that generates parsimonious voice leading chord progressions using graph transformations on a variation of the tonnetz graph seen here:
+Above, starting in CMajor, we apply the Leading transform, followed by Parallel and then move to the Relative, which you can see labeled on the tonnetz diagram.

+    1. Triad: (C4,E4,G4) Mood: Major   (Origin)
+    2. Triad: (E4,G4,B3) Mood: Minor   (Leading Tone)
+    3. Triad: (E4,G#4,B3) Mood: Major  (Parallel)
+    4. Triad: (C#4,E4,G#4) Mood: Minor (Relative)

 ## Overview